mrzaizai2k/Automated-scoring-of-handwritten-test-papers/README.md

 | CER | 63.82%	| 48.24%	| 45.55%	| 13.58%	| 3.63%	| 2.58%|
 | WER | 100.00%	 | 100.00%	| 100.00% |	63.11%	| 22.95%	| 6.56%|

+I have 70 test papers of other students written by 5 people (mostly by my family and friends due to Covid - 19).
+The accuracy is **97.14%** (just 2 out of 70 are uncorrect)

+Conclusion:
+*